jwhorley/UTAI-ProjectLab-site/README.md

 ## Contributing

 This project is part of UT Austin's MSAI program.
-For questions or contributions, please contact the MSAI Studio team.
+For questions or contributions, please contact the UTCS Machine Learning Lab

 ## License